 Having mobile-enabled courses saves the company the need to invest in training-specific equipment and even on additional IT purchases such as laptops and desktops.
 With today’s employees very likely to have their own mobile phones, training can be conducted with users just connecting to a network and logging into the course via their own device.
 A Samsung/Frost & Sullivan survey in 2016 reported that workers who used their personal smartphones for work gain 58 minutes of work time each day as well as gain another 58 minutes of personal time each day on average.
 These same workers reported a 34% estimated productivity increase (Turek, 2018).

-Interactivity is a feature of elearning that helps improve engagement during training.
-Instead of the usual classroom activity where trainees listen to a lecturer, they are encouraged to actively answer questions, discuss among groups, and participate in competition-type activities while undergoing training.
+Interactivity is a feature of elearning that helps improve engagement.
+Instead of the usual classroom activity where trainees listen to a lecturer, they are encouraged to actively answer questions during training, discuss among groups, and participate in competition-type activities while undergoing training.
 A learner-centered approach resulted in a more engaging experience during the learning process and also helped improved results at the end of the course.
 The Research Institute of America reported that elearning boosts retention rates between 25% to 60%, compared to 8% to 10% with traditional training (Pezold, 2017).

 LMS eliminates the need for physical tools such as classroom setup, course printouts, equipment rental or setup, and an actual instructor.
 Instead, online training would require employees’ attention and, at most, a connection to the network.
 Equally important, trainees can complete their courses without the need to spend time traveling to venues or staying in hotels.